-I did my undergraduate study in computer science at the University of Central Florida.
+I recieved a B.S. in computer science with a minor in mathematics from the University of Central Florida.
 During my time at UCF I joined the Evolutionary Complexity Research Group headed by Dr. Kenneth Stanley (co-founder of Geometric Intelligence).
 We worked on his newly-proposed Real-Time Autoencoder-Augmented Hebbian Network (RAAHN) algorithm for autonomous agent control.
 In 2016 I worked with Dr. R. Paul Wiegand of the Institute for Simulation and Training at UCF on brain-inspired image compression.
 During the summer of 2017 I worked at the Princeton Neuroscience Institute in the lab of Dr. Jonathan Pillow on hierarchical and non-negative sparse coding.

 Joshua A. Bowren, Justin, K. Pugh, and Kenneth O. Stanley In: Proceedings of the Fifteenth International Conference on the Synthesis and Simulation of Living Systems (ALIFE XV).
 Cambridge, MA: MIT Press, 2016.
 8 pages.